fluent/fluent-plugin-kafka/README.md

 - max_send_retries — default: 3 — Number of times to retry sending of messages to a leader.
 - required_acks — default: 0 — The number of acks required per request.
 - ack_timeout_ms — default: 1500 — How long the producer waits for acks.
+- compression_codec - default: none - The codec the producer uses to compress messages.

 See also [Poseidon::Producer](http://www.rubydoc.info/github/bpot/poseidon/Poseidon/Producer) for more detailed documentation about Poseidon.